On the determinacy of the moment problem for symmetric algebras of a locally convex space: The influence of the knowledge of the support in the determinacy question on

+Let us now compare Theorems \ref{at most one-general} and \ref{uniqueness-Suslin}.
 The assumptions on $L$ and $V'$ required in Theorem \ref{uniqueness-Suslin} are more restrictive than the ones in Theorem \ref{at most one-general}.
 However, Theorem \ref{at most one-general} gives a sufficient determinacy condition only in the case when we know the existence of representing measures supported by some countable union of $V'_\rho$ for $\rho\in S$.
 Theorem \ref{uniqueness-Suslin} gives instead a sufficient determinacy condition also for the general case when we have no further a priori information on the support of the solution to the moment problem except that it is contained in $V'$.

 Note that if $S$ is countable we get that $V'$ is already Suslin.
 Indeed, for any $i\in\mathbb{N}$ and any $\rho\in S$ the ball $B_i(\rho')$ is a compact metric space (see Section 1) and so it is a Suslin space.
 Therefore, since each $V_{\rho}'$ is a countable increasing union of such balls, $V' = \bigcup_{\rho \in S} V_{\rho}'$ is a countable union of Suslin spaces and so it is Suslin itself.
 Hence, when $S$ is countable, Theorem \ref{uniqueness-Suslin} becomes a corollary of Theorem \ref{at most one-general} since the condition that $L$ is determining implies that \eqref{m} holds by Remark~\ref{above}.